postandcourier/infant-mortality/one-main-text.md

 The state provides relatively little money to support some of the most promising infant death prevention efforts.
 And the programs aren’t available in some counties that need the most help.

 South Carolina has long ranked among the deadliest states for newborns.
 Since 2000, 6,696 South Carolina babies have died before their first birthdays.
-That’s more than double the number of people killed in the 9/11 terrorist attacks.
+That’s more than double the number of people killed in the 9/11 terror attacks.

 In recent years, noticeable gains have been made in the state’s booming metropolitan areas, where state-of-the-art hospitals and programs exist to help new mothers through the risks of pregnancy and fragile first months after birth.
 But poor areas of South Carolina have been left behind, with neither the money nor the resources to conquer the problems claiming their young, the newspaper’s investigation found.